kairos310/notebook/Parallel Systems/Cache/Cache.md

 	all processors see the same memory content at all times.
 	**cache concurrency**
 	![[Drawing 2023-02-08 11.42.43.excalidraw]]must be protected
-	when a **write access** is detected, the cache line is marked **invalid**, access in the future will need to reload it read is fine
+- when a **write access** is detected, the cache line is marked **invalid**, access in the future will need to reload it
+- read is fine
-	dirty cache is validated by the **snoopy bus**, forcing a reload```
+- dirty cache is validated by the **snoopy bus**, forcing a reload
-	• A dirty cache line is not present in any other processor’s cache.
+- A dirty cache line is not present in any other processor’s cache.
-	• Clean copies of the same cache line can reside in arbitrarily many caches```
+- Clean copies of the same cache line can reside in arbitrarily many caches